52 Weird and Unique Things To Do In Tokyo

 22. Soak in an electric onsen

-I listed visiting an onsen hot springs theme park up above in my list of weird things to do in Tokyo.
-What about relaxing at a traditional Japanese onsen – one that has an electric bath?
+If you love hot springs, how about relaxing at a traditional Japanese onsen – one that has an electric bath?

 Tsukimi-yu is an old Japanese sento or bath house in Tokyo’s Setagaya neighborhood.
 This public onsen has many baths that are fed from natural hot spring waters.
 It’s also home to a denki-buro, or electric bath.
 Who said electricity and water don’t mix?